davedg629/RedditRatings/README.md

-<h1>RedditReviewBot</h1>
+<h1>RedditRatings</h1>

-RedditReviewBot is a Flask app that allows reddit communities to create Community Reviews of anything by commenting on a reddit thread using a specific review format.
+RedditRatings is a Flask app that allows redditors to review things together.

-A working example of the app can be found at http://RedditReviewBot.com
+A working example of the app can be found at http://RedditRatings.com

-Ideas, issues, and requests can be discussed at http://reddit.com/r/RedditReviewBot
+Ideas, issues, and requests can be discussed at http://reddit.com/r/RedditRatings

-You can follow @RedditReviewBot on Twitter - http://twitter.com/redditreviewbot
+You can follow @RedditRatings on Twitter - http://twitter.com/redditratings

 <hr />